turbot/steampipe-plugin-terraform/docs/index.md

 ### Setting up paths

-The argument `paths` in the config is flexible in being able to search Terraform configuration files from a number of different sources (i.e. directory paths, Git, S3, etc.).
-This removes the burden of knowing how to download from a variety of sources from the implementer.
+The argument `paths` in the config is flexible in searching Terraform configuration files from several different sources (i.e. directory paths, Git, S3, etc.).
+This removes the burden of knowing how to download from various sources from the implementer.

-Paths supports the following protocols:
+Paths support the following protocols:

 - [Local files](#configuring-local-file-paths)
 - [Remote Git repositories](#configuring-remote-git-repositories-urls)
 - [S3](#configuring-s3-urls)

-Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and support `**` for recursive matching.
 Defaults to the current working directory.
 For example:

 ```hcl
 connection "terraform" {